April 1, 2025

 Best for: Journalistic podcasts.

 Gimlet Media is a well-known podcast network that specializes in journalistic podcasts.
-It handles the entire podcast production process, from conceptualizing a new show to creating and distributing individual episodes.
+Founded in 2014, it handles the entire podcast production process, from conceptualizing a new show to creating and distributing individual episodes.

 Founded in 2014 by Alex Blumberg and Matthew Lieber, it was one of the first mainstream podcast networks to support creators in producing their own shows.
 The biggest advantage of Gimlet Media, however, is that it was acquired by Spotify in 2019—one of the largest podcast directories in the world.
 Podcasts within the network get access to Spotify's hosting service, extensive distribution network, and data analytics capabilities to extensively track the impact of their show.